prabhuignoto/react-chrono-docs/docs/features/render-html.md

 # Rendering HTML in Card Details

-React Chrono provides the `parseDetailsAsHTML` prop to render HTML content directly within the `cardDetailedText` section of timeline cards.
+React Chrono provides the ability to render HTML content directly within the `cardDetailedText` section of timeline cards.
 This allows for rich text formatting, embedding links, lists, and other HTML elements.

-## Enabling HTML Rendering
+## Enabling HTML Rendering (v3.0 Grouped API)

-To enable this feature, set the `parseDetailsAsHTML` prop to `true` on the `<Chrono>` component.
+To enable this feature, use the `content.allowHTML` configuration:

 ```jsx
 import React from "react";